API Keys

 2. You can explicitly reference a set of secrets by their identifier (namespace and name).

-When Gloo Edge matches a request to a route secured with API keys, it looks for a valid API key in the request headers.
+When Gloo Gateway matches a request to a route secured with API keys, it looks for a valid API key in the request headers.
 The name of the header that is expected to contain the API key is configurable.
-If the header is not present, or if the API key it contains does not match one of the API keys in the secrets referenced on the Virtual Service, Gloo Edge will deny the request and return a 401 response to the downstream client.
+If the header is not present, or if the API key it contains does not match one of the API keys in the secrets referenced on the Virtual Service, Gloo Gateway will deny the request and return a 401 response to the downstream client.

-Internally, Gloo Edge will generate a mapping of API keys to user identities for all API keys present in the system.
+Internally, Gloo Gateway will generate a mapping of API keys to user identities for all API keys present in the system.
 The user identity for a given API key is the name of the Secret which contains the API key.
 The user identity will be added to the request as a header, x-user-id by default, which can be utilized in subsequent filters.
 In this specific case, the extauth plugin (which handles the api key flow) is part of the AuthNStage stage, so filters after this stage will have access to the user identity header.
-For example, this functionality is used in Gloo Edge’s rate limiting API to provide different rate limits for anonymous vs. authorized users.
+For example, this functionality is used in Gloo Gateway’s rate limiting API to provide different rate limits for anonymous vs. authorized users.
 For security reasons, this header will be sanitized from the response before it leaves the proxy.

 Be sure to check the external auth configuration overview for detailed information about how authentication is configured on Virtual Services.